 Remove your dog's poo immediately and bin it or take it home.
 Don't leave bagged-up poo on a path or on a branch.
 Even if you intend to remove it later, you've still committed an offence.

-If you use a dog walker check they have signed up to our voluntary code of conduct.
+If you use a dog walker check they have signed up to our voluntary code of conduct and if they take your dog into their home for any time in return for payment check they have a home boarding licence.

 Keep your dog under control at all times and out of children's play areas.
 Keep it on a lead near roads, around sports pitches and areas used by the public.
 If you dog shows signs of aggression ensure it is kept on a lead and muzzled in public places.